about fredrick cooper

 I am an active member of the Pacific Northwest Writers Association and the Willamette Writers and divide my time between Portland, Oregon and being on my boat in Southeast Alaska.
 His debut novel, Riders of the Tides, was recognized with: a 2013 IPPY award for Best Regional Fiction: West-Pacific Region; a 2014 Beverly Hills Book Award finalist in the new fiction category; and Honorable Mention in the 2014 Hollywood Book Awards General Fiction category.

-My fourth novel, The Grotto, is being edited and I hope to release it early next year.
+My fourth novel, The Grotto, is being edited by my publisher and I hope to release it early next year.